Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems

 \section{Masses in QBT systems}

-We begin the discussion by considering microscopic models for QBTs.~Unlike the situation in two-dimensional Dirac materials, displaying linear touching of the valence and conduction bands, for which the minimal representation must be \emph{four} component~\cite{nielsen-ninomiya, herbut-minimalrepresentation} (for spinless fermions), a two-component QBT can be realized in two-dimensional lattices with finite-range hopping.
-Such realizations are compatible with the requirement of the time-reversal symmetry, see Appendix~\ref{append:quadratic-minimal}.
-Nevertheless, it is also conceivable to realize four-component QBTs in two-dimensional lattices, such as in Bernal stacked BLG in the presence of intralayer nearest-neighbor and interlayer dimer hopping elements.
+~ We begin the discussion by considering microscopic models for QBTs.~Unlike the situation in two-dimensional Dirac materials with time reversal symmetry, displaying linear touching of the valence and conduction bands, for which the minimal representation must be four component for spinless fermions (Nielsen-Ninomiya fermion doubling)~\cite{nielsen-ninomiya, herbut-minimalrepresentation}, a two-component QBT can be realized in two-dimensional lattices with finite-range hopping among spinless fermions.
+Such realizations are compatible with the requirement of the time-reversal symmetry, as shown in Appendix~\ref{append:quadratic-minimal}.
+Nevertheless, it is also conceivable to realize four-component QBTs in two-dimensional lattices, such as in Bernal stacked BLG in the presence of intralayer nearest-neighbor and interlayer vertical dimer hopping elements.
 In this system two copies of two-component QBT are realized near two inequivalent corners, also known as the valleys, of the hexagonal Brillouin zone~\cite{graphene-RMP}.
-Below we write down the low-energy models of these systems and tabulate all possible mass orders therein, see Table~\ref{tab-2} and~\ref{tab-3}.
+Below we write down the low-energy models of these systems and tabulate all possible mass orders therein.
+See also Table~\ref{tab-2} and~\ref{tab-3}.